developwithpurpose/front-end-developer-exercise/app/README.markdown

         // Create local variable for holding the response var friends = response.friends;

-        // Let's sort the object using lodash by step and last name friends = _.sortBy(friends, ['babyStep', 'lastName'] );
+        // Let's sort the object using lodash by step and last name in ascending order friends = _.sortBy(friends, ['babyStep', 'lastName'] );

         // Create a new object with the friends data that reduces the obj and sorts it by step